 We offer ten distinct Bachelor of Science degrees, including two jointly with the Faculty of Business, one with Faculté Saint-Jean, one with the Faculty of Native Studies, and one with the Faculty of Education.
+We also offer a Bachelor of Arts in Environmental Studies jointly with the Faculty of Arts.
 Our strength comes from our diversity and depth in both the natural and social sciences.